 Edd in the Clouds

-In between writing his regular column for Antique Collecting, antiques dealer and Antiques Young Gun (see below) Edd Thomas has his own blog dedicated to delivering a ‘refreshing and often sideways look at the contemporary field of antiques and collectables’.
+Antiques dealer and Antiques Young Gun Edd Thomas has his own antiques blog dedicated to delivering a ‘refreshing and often sideways look at the contemporary field of antiques and collectables’.
 Subjects range from collecting cartoons, to art deco and brutalism.

 Antiques Young Guns

 As an energetic and passionate collective of antiques dealers, auctioneers and restorers who are relatively fresh to the industry (they’re all aged under 39), the Antiques Young Guns aims to support and encourage new blood into the world of antiques and art.
-Read their blog to keep bang up to date with their activities, alongside buying advice and opinions.
+Read their blog to keep bang up to date with their activities, alongside buying advice and opinions – all making it one of the best antiques blogs out there.

 Located in one of London’s premier locations for antiques and art, Kensington Church Street, Patrick Sandberg’s shop offers an enviable collection of fine 18th-century Georgian and early 19th-century Regency period English antique furniture.
 His wide-ranging blog is a treasure trove of information for experienced and newbie collectors alike.